26 min read

 4. Describe a time you successfully overcame a professional challenge.

-For employers: This question assesses the candidate’s problem-solving ability and resilience.
+For employers: This question assesses the candidate’s problem-solving ability.

 For applicants: Provide a clear example of a challenge, your actions and the outcome.